Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 The goal is not elegant prose.

-The goal is coherent interpretation.
+The goal is consistent interpretation.

 ---